 Responsible for the overall execution of clinical trials (projects), accountable for the study start-up activities, budget and timeline management, organization, administration and execution of the clinical trial from start to finish, compliance with GCP, IHC, SOPs, internal/departmental guidelines.
 Works collaboratively with individuals cross-functionally across the organization.
 Primary contact for sponsors/CRO, clinical sites and vendors.
-Prioritizes activities with competing deadlines and provides strategic input to projects to ensure goals are met.
+Prioritizes activities with competing deadlines and ensures goals are met.
 Recommends leads and implements tactical process improvements.
-Responsible for contributing to a culture of process improvement, performance measures, project prioritization, and developing successful solutions Provides clear direction, with timelines for supporting members of the project (budget, contracts, regulatory, pricing, network operations, others).
+Responsible for contributing to a culture of process improvement, performance measures, project prioritization, and developing successful solutions.
+Provides clear direction, with timelines for supporting members of the project (budget, contracts, regulatory, pricing, network operations, others).
 Provides supporting members with information they need to successfully complete their job for InGeneron.

-• Protocol Review: review clinical trials for scientific merit as well as operational review.
+- Protocol Review: understand and be the protocol owner.
 Review protocol procedures for standard of care vs. research related charges.
 Provide all supporting team members with the information and contacts they need in order to complete their tasks.

-• Makes appropriate strategic decisions to prioritize, operationalize and drive performance.
+- Makes appropriate decisions to prioritize, operationalize and drive performance.

-• Participates in strategic planning and resource allocation decisions including interviewing, hiring and on-boarding of selected candidates.
+- Participates in planning and resource allocation decisions including interviewing, hiring and on-boarding of selected candidates.
 Identifies mentoring/training needs and promotes staff development opportunities.

 Qualifications and Skills: